Benztropine

 Drug Overview

-Benztropine is an anticholinergic medication primarily used to alleviate symptoms of Parkinson's disease (Parkinsonism) and to treat extrapyramidal side effects induced by antipsychotic drugs (such as muscle rigidity and involuntary movements).
+Benztropine is an anticholinergic medication primarily used to alleviate symptoms of Parkinson's disease (Parkinsonism) and to treat extrapyramidal side effects caused by antipsychotic drugs (such as muscle rigidity and involuntary movements).
 This medication works by blocking acetylcholine activity, thereby regulating the imbalance of dopamine and acetylcholine in the brain.

 Brand Name and Generic Name